HBF Committees & Working Groups

 Chairman: Vince Coyle, Barratt

-The National Technical Committee meets four times a year at HBF's London office to consider technical issues relating to housebuilding.
+The National Technical & Sustainability Committee meets four times a year at HBF's London office to consider technical issues relating to housebuilding.

 Its members review and comment on aspects of government policy in relation to changes in technology and construction, particularly regulations which affect building practice and construction and the commercial implications of proposed changes.